Japan quarantines cruise ship as toll of new virus grows

 ------

-Associated Press writers Edie Lederer at the United Nations, Alice Fung in Hong Kong, Ken Moritsugu in Tokyo, Kim Tong-hyung in Seoul and Nick Perry in New Zealand contributed to this report.
+Associated Press writers Edie Lederer at the United Nations, Eileen Ng in Kuala Lumpur, Malaysia, Rod McGuirk in Canberra, Australia, Alice Fung in Hong Kong, Ken Moritsugu in Beijing, Kim Tong-hyung in Seoul, South Korea and Nick Perry in Wellington, New Zealand contributed to this report.